pu2clr/SI4735/README.md

 | 0xFF                       | 11111111              | 255                    |

+Also, on Silcon Labs website, [support and community](https://www.silabs.com/community/audio-radio/forum.topic.20.10.html/ssb_and_or_ask_fskn-nJpo), there is a topic called "__SSB and/or ASK/FSK/nPSK demodulation on Si radio chips__".
+If you follow that topic, you will see a post from a member called "__DASM__" making available a [link to a patch](https://www.silabs.com/content/usergenerated/asi/cloud/attachments/siliconlabs/en/community/groups/audio-radio/forum/jcr:content/content/primary/qna/ssb_and_or_ask_fskn-nJpo/lookattachment_p216-Fwrr/si4735_patch.txt) for the Si4735.
+The structure of this file is a bit different if compared with __amrx_6_0_1_ssbrx_patch_full_0x9D29.csg__ and __amrx_6_0_1_ssbrx_patch_init_0xA902.csg__.
+However, they have the same idea and can be easily adjusted for patching.
+If you have some experience with C, all you have to do is following the recommendations of the SI47XX PROGRAMMING GUIDE AN332; page 219.

 __ATTENTION__:
 The author of this project does not guarantee that procedures shown here will work in your development environment.
 Given this, it is at your own risk to continue with the procedures suggested here. __This library works with the I²C communication protocol and it is designed to apply a SSB extension PATCH to CI SI4735-D60__.
 Once again, the author disclaims any liability for any damage this procedure may cause to your SI4735 or other devices that you are using.